amills25/Pseudocode/pseudocode.md

 * Dirt
   * If true
 * If any not present
-  * String "Function cannot be completed"
+  * String "Operation cannot be completed"

 ### START